-In 1883, the Worcester Ruby Legs became the Philadelphia Quakers (the Phillies).
+In 1883 the Worcester Ruby Legs became the Philadelphia Quakers and shortly the Phillies.
 From then until 1980, there were no World Series titles for the Phillies.
-They won just two National League pennants, in 1915 and in 1950, when a quiet, scholarly man named Eddie Sawyer led the club called the Whiz Kids.
+They won just two National League pennants, in 1915 and in 1950, when a quiet, scholarly but rugged man named Eddie Sawyer led the club called the Whiz Kids.

 Edwin Milby Sawyer was born on September 10, 1910, in Westerly, Rhode Island, to Robert and Isabelle Sawyer.
 Westerly, as its name indicates, is in the western part of Rhode Island, founded by John Babcock in 1669.
 The nearby Pawcatuck River flows by fine beaches to which thousands of tourists flock every summer.
 Eddie’s father was a stonecutter.
 He had two siblings, Mildred and Robert.